michael2012z/BitBible/markdown/KJV/files/Josh.md

 16. And their coast was from Aroer, that is on the bank of the river Arnon, and the city that is in the midst of the river, and all the plain by Medeba;

-17. Heshbon, and all her cities that are in the plain; Dibon, and Bamoth–baal, and Beth–baal–meon,Bamoth–baal…: or, the high places of Baal, and house of Baal–meon
+17. Heshbon, and all her cities that are in the plain; Dibon, and Bamoth–baal, and Beth–baal–meon,

 18. And Jahazah, and Kedemoth, and Mephaath,

 19. And Kirjathaim, and Sibmah, and Zareth–shahar in the mount of the valley,

-20. And Beth–peor, and Ashdoth–pisgah, and Beth–jeshimoth,Ashdoth–pisgah: or, springs of Pisgah, or, the hill
+20. And Beth–peor, and Ashdoth–pisgah, and Beth–jeshimoth,

 21. And all the cities of the plain, and all the kingdom of Sihon king of the Amorites, which reigned in Heshbon, whom Moses smote with the princes of Midian, Evi, and Rekem, and Zur, and Hur, and Reba, which were dukes of Sihon, dwelling in the country.

-22. Balaam also the son of Beor, the soothsayer, did the children of Israel slay with the sword among them that were slain by them.soothsayer: or, diviner
+22. Balaam also the son of Beor, the soothsayer, did the children of Israel slay with the sword among them that were slain by them.

 23. And the border of the children of Reuben was Jordan, and the border thereof.
 This was the inheritance of the children of Reuben after their families, the cities and the villages thereof.